-Ho Chi Minh City: Craft beer booms in Vietnam's capital
+Ho Chi Minh City: The heart of Asia's craft brew scene

 While many of the first microbreweries were set up by foreigners, Vietnamese entrepreneurs have also joined the mix.

-Newly opened East West Brewing Company, for example, is run by Luc Truong, a Vietnamese-American who worked at Anheuser-Busch InBev -- the company behind brands such as Stella Artois and Corona -- before striking out with his founding partners.
+Newly opened East West Brewing Company, for example, is run by Loc Truong, a Vietnamese-American who worked at Anheuser-Busch InBev -- the company behind brands such as Stella Artois and Corona -- before striking out with his founding partners.

 "My being Vietnamese helps the craft beer industry, for sure, because that's one step to connect with the market," says Truong, who was born in Vietnam but studied in the US.
 "Why do people buy craft beer?
 It's higher quality, but who's behind it also adds value."